JefGrailet/JeuxRedige/Install.md

 of the default content.

 ## Step 4: First use
-You can now use your JeuxRédige.be copy as you like.
+You can now use your JeuxRédige copy as you like.
 To simplify your life, a first user account is available in the initial database.
 The credentials for this account are hereby given in italic (blank spaces must be included):